-Consignment stores, garage sales, eBay and Craigslist are all great ways to save money, provided you know the things not to buy used.
-When it comes to these items, it’s not just a matter of aesthetics or hygiene — in many cases it’s a matter of safety, too.
+Consignment stores, garage sales, eBay, and Craigslist are all great ways to save money — provided you know the things not to buy used.
+When it comes to these items, it’s not just a matter of aesthetics or hygiene — in many cases, it’s a matter of safety, too.

-Baby and Kids’ Things Not To Buy Used
+Certain Baby and Kids’ Things

-1. Cribs and kids’ furniture: Both cribs and kids’ furniture are frequent subjects of safety recalls, and unless you take the time to look up the make and model number before buying a used one, you’ll never know if it’s been recalled.
+1. Cribs and kids’ furniture: Both cribs and kids’ furniture are frequent subjects of safety recalls.
+Unless you take the time to look up the make and model number before buying a used one, you’ll never know if it’s been recalled.

 Also, like cribs and kids’ furniture, they’re often subject to safety recalls.
 If that’s not enough to convince you, remember that car seat technology and safety improves every year.
 Your little bundle is too precious for you to pinch a penny over this.

 3. Baby bottles: Although BPA in baby bottles is now banned, older models may still contain this endocrine system-disruptor.

-9. Wet suits: The neoprene from which most wet suits are made will eventually degrade over time without any changes in its appearance.
+9. Wetsuits: The neoprene from which most wetsuits are made will eventually degrade over time without any changes in its appearance.
 If you’re going to buy a used one, make sure it’s not too old and hasn’t been worn more than a few times.

 11. Lamps: Poorly wired lamps are one of the leading causes of house fires.
 Don’t buy someone else’s risk.
 But if you do, be sure to get it rewired before using it.

 15. Upholstered furniture: Like mattresses, upholstered furniture is often full of dust mites, dead skin cells, pet dander, and sometimes even bed bugs, yet it’s nearly impossible to launder.
-So unless you’re very familiar with the condition of the previous owners’ home, buy new.
+So, unless you’re very familiar with the condition of the previous owners’ home, buy new.

 Electronics Not To Buy Used

 17. Plasma, LED and HDTVs: Although not portable like a laptop, these electronics are also difficult to judge properly until you’ve got them home and have been using them a few hours.
 That’s when the screen will start flickering or go blank, and you’ll realize you wasted your money.
-If you’re going to buy used, do it from a manufacturer so you’re covered by at least some kind of warranty.
+If you’re going to buy used, do it from a manufacturer or certified refurbishing site, so you’re covered by at least some kind of warranty.

 Miscellaneous Things Not To Buy Used